whateverbee/chattr/README.md

-CHattr is a messaging Rails application using ActionCable.
+Chattr is a messaging Rails application using ActionCable.